jamesrampton/dotfiles/README.md

 dotfiles
 ========

-Run `. bootstrap.sh` to copy to files into your home directory You'll be prompted for each file just in case.
+Run `. bootstrap.sh` to copy to files into your home directory.